 ScreenPal is a tool for making a video screencast (your voice and screen).
 The free version of ScreenPal is perfect for student use (log in with UAA email).
 Review the tutorials provided by ScreenPal.

-Once you have recorded the screencast video and saved the MP4 file to your computer, I recommend uploading the file to your Kaltura Media account.
+Once you have recorded the screencast video, use the Screenpal editing tools as needed before you save the MP4 file to your computer.
+Then, I recommend uploading the MP4 file to your Kaltura Media account for captioning.
 Kaltura will add accurate captions, provide an accessible videop player, and make it easy to embed in Blackboard.

 UAA pays for a pro version for faculty which allows videos longer than 15 minutes and more.
 Go to Faculty Success: Creating Videos for more information.